lsst-sqre/phalanx/docs/applications/nublado/major-upgrade.rst

    you find errors, troubleshoot them.
 Only proceed once you have the new spawner correctly spawning and shutting down labs.
 #.
 Synchronize the ``nublado2`` application.
 This will reenable the
-   default spawner.
-At this point users will start returning (whether or not you call an all-clear, which you should not yet; users don't pay attention to such things).
+   default spawner at ``/nb``.
+At this point users will start returning (whether or not you call an all-clear, which you should not yet;
+   users don't pay attention to such things).
 #.
-Re-enable mobu, if you disabled it.
-Wait to make sure it's correctly
+Re-enable mobu, if you disabled any of its flocks, by syncing the
-   running notebooks, or test a few yourself.
+   ``mobu`` application.
+Wait to make sure it's correctly running notebooks, or test a few yourself.

 Make nublado v3 the default
 ---------------------------